Part 9: How To Answer Comprehension Questions

 This is the Technique of our T.E.E. response.

-3. Now we need to expand on this and develop it answer by incorporating our evidence.
+3. Now expand on this and develop your answer by incorporating the evidence.

-Remember this is worth three marks, so we should probably use a couple of pieces of evidence to back up our answer.
+Remember this is worth three marks, so you should probably use a couple of pieces of evidence to back up your answer.

-Don’t forget that we need to try and incorporate the quotation, or quotations, into our full sentences.
+Don’t forget to try and incorporate the quotation, or quotations, into your full sentences.

 Hughes relates to us that if we forget or fail to nourish our dreams, life becomes “a broken-winged bird / That cannot fly” and “a barren field / Frozen with snow.”